paulroehr/EazeGraph/README.md

 and in your android app project folder in the 'build.gradle' under dependencies:

     dependencies {
-        compile 'com.github.blackfizz:eazegraph:1.1.0-SNAPSHOT@aar'
+        compile 'com.github.blackfizz:eazegraph:1.1.1-SNAPSHOT@aar'
         compile 'com.nineoldandroids:library:2.4.0'
     }

 The library uses the `nineoldandroids` support library to support the animations on older devices.
+If you already use this library, you don't have to include it.
 That's it. now you are ready to use the library!

 Usage